Analysis Services Connection Type for MDX (SSRS)

 Prompt the user for credentials.
 This option only supports Windows integrated security.

 No credentials are required.
 To use this option, you must have the unattended execution account configured on the report server.
-For more information, see Configure the Unattended Execution Account in the Reporting Services documentation in on msdn.microsoft.com.
+For more information, see Configure the Unattended Execution Account (SSRS Configuration Manager)

 After you have a data connection to an Analysis Services data source, you create a dataset and define a Multidimensional Expression (MDX) query that specifies which data to retrieve from the cube.
 Use the MDX graphical query designer browse and selecting from the underlying data structures on the data source.